Big Bang: Etymology

+Before the name

-The Big Bang models developed from observations of the structure of the universe and from theoretical considerations.
+Early cosmological models developed from observations of the structure of the universe and from theoretical considerations.
 In 1912, Vesto Slipher measured the first Doppler shift of a "spiral nebula" (spiral nebula is the obsolete term for spiral galaxies), and soon discovered that almost all such nebulae were receding from Earth.
 He did not grasp the cosmological implications of this fact, and indeed at the time it was highly controversial whether or not these nebulae were "island universes" outside our Milky Way.
 Ten years later, Alexander Friedmann, a Russian cosmologist and mathematician, derived the Friedmann equations from the Einstein field equations, showing that the universe might be expanding in contrast to the static universe model advocated by Albert Einstein at that time.

 In 1924, American astronomer Edwin Hubble's measurement of the great distance to the nearest spiral nebulae showed that these systems were indeed other galaxies.
 Starting that same year, Hubble painstakingly developed a series of distance indicators, the forerunner of the cosmic distance ladder, using the 100 in Hooker telescope at Mount Wilson Observatory.
 This allowed him to estimate distances to galaxies whose redshifts had already been measured, mostly by Slipher.
 In 1929, Hubble discovered a correlation between distance and recessional velocity—now known as Hubble's law.

 Independently deriving Friedmann's equations in 1927, Georges Lemaître, a Belgian physicist and Roman Catholic priest, proposed that the recession of the nebulae was due to the expansion of the universe.
 He inferred the relation that Hubble would later observe, given the cosmological principle.
 In 1931, Lemaître went further and suggested that the evident expansion of the universe, if projected back in time, meant that the further in the past the smaller the universe was, until at some finite time in the past all the mass of the universe was concentrated into a single point, a "primeval atom" where and when the fabric of time and space came into existence.